dark-steveneq/fsodotnet8.0/README.md

 This is not related in any way with [Riperiperi](https://github.com/riperiperi) or the FreeSO development team.
 This is a passion project that aims to make the engine easier to work with for anyone who dares to do anything with it.

 # State
-Currently only the server works.
-You can join it using the official FreeSO client.
-For some reason Alphavile causes the client to freeze when loading.
-Because of that, the default city is now Charvatia.
+Server seems to work fine.
+The client on the other hand is unstable as shit (can't load TSO lots, ceiling lamp turning into a desync-based console spam and simantics exception generator, broken PNG rendering) but it's still work-in-progress.

 # TODO
 ## Client
-- Possibly rewrite UI script parser so that it doesn't use any abandoned libraries
+- ~~Possibly rewrite UI script parser so that it doesn't use any abandoned libraries~~
-- Make sure runs on Linux
+- ~~Make sure runs on Linux~~

 ## Server
 - ~~Fix crashing (sometimes?) when buying a lot~~ (It's caused by missconfiguration)